archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 ### Extraction of a Site Link Structure, organized by URL pattern

-In this following example, we run the same script but only extract links coming from URLs matching the pattern `http://geocities.com/EnchantedForest/.*`.
+In this following example, we run the same script but only extract links coming from the "deadlists.com" domain.
 We do so by using the `keepUrlPatterns` command.

 ```python
 import RecordLoader